Ahar: History

-Ahar is one of the ancient cities of Azerbaijan, its name before Islam was "meimad".
+Ahar is one of the ancient cities of the Azerbaijan region, its name before Islam was "meimad".
 In the 12th-13th centuries, Ahar was a minor and short-lived, but prosperous emirate ruled by the Pishteginid dynasty of Georgian origin (1155—1231).
 Yaqut al-Hamawi, writing in early thirteenth century, describes Ahar as very flourishing despite its small extent.

 The city lost most of its importance during the rule of Ilkhanate.
 Hamdallah Mustawfi, writing in mid fourteenth century, describes Ahar as a little town.
 He estimates the tax revenue of the town to be comparable to that of Mardanaqom, which presently is a medium-sized village.

-Ahar was in the focus of Safavid dynasty's agenda for casting of Azerbaijan as a Safavid dominion.
-Thus, Shah Abbas rebuilt the mausoleum of Sheikh Sheikh Shihab-al-din in Ahar.
+Ahar was in the focus of Safavid's agenda for casting of Azerbaijan as a Safavid dominion.
+Thus, Shah Abbas I rebuilt the mausoleum of Sheikh Sheikh Shihab-al-din in Ahar.

-Ahar suffered enormously during Russo-Persian War (1804–13) and Russo-Persian War (1826–28).
+Ahar suffered enormously during the Russo-Persian War of 1804–1813 and Russo-Persian War of 1826–1828.
 Western travelers in 1837-1843 period had found Ahar, a city with around 700 households, in wretched condition.
 Their impression was that the Qajar princes, who were dispatched as the governors of Qaradagh hastened to collect as much wealth as possible before their removal.

 Ahar was one of the epicenters of Persian Constitutional Revolution due to the involvement of Arasbaran tribes in armed conflicts; the revolutionary and ati-revolutionary camps were headed, respectively, by Sattar Khan and Rahimkhan Chalabianloo, both from Qaradağ region.
 When in 1925 Rezā Shāh deposed Ahmad Shah Qajar and founded the Pahlavi dynasty, Ahar's gradual decline started.
 The new king insisted on ethnic nationalism and cultural unitarism and implemented his policies with forced detribalization and sedentarization.
 He renamed Qaradağ as Arasbaran to deny the Turkic identity of the inhabitants.
 This policy, in particular, resulted in suppression of ethnic Azeris.